jschementi/mix10/post.rst

 **Does this simplify .NET development and open it up to a broader audience?**

-1. Crisis

-   Web developers move to other platforms for simpler programming models
+- Web developers move to other platforms for simpler programming models

-2. Solution

-   Embrace the dynamic languages to make .NET web-development better for everyone
+- Embrace the dynamic languages to make .NET web-development better for everyone

-3. Climax

-   Simplify .NET web-development with dynamic languages
+- Simplify .NET web-development with dynamic languages

-4. Resolution

-   Dynamic languages - in the browser and on the server
+- Dynamic languages - in the browser and on the server